abrazhe/image-funcut/README.md

 ## License

 Except for files, adopted from external sources (such as `tiffile.py`) the code is GPL.
-Other open licensing (e.g. LGPL)
+Other open licensing (e.g. MIT LGPL) can be leased on demand.

 ## Publications
 The software has been used in production of the following journal articles: